StrongTownsLangley/ValuePerAcre2/README.md

 ## Credits and Technical Details

+This tool was programmed by James Hansen (james@strongtownslangley.org)

 This Python implementation is based on the original C# version (now deprecated) at https://github.com/StrongTownsLangley/ValuePerAcre/

 Technologies used: